jesec/flood/README.md

 Or [build from source](https://github.com/jesec/flood#Building-Flood).

+### Run

+`flood` or `npx flood` if you installed Flood via `npm`.

+`npm run start` if you compiled Flood from source.

+Check [Wiki](https://github.com/jesec/flood/wiki) for how to install Flood as a service.

 ### Configuration

-By default, Flood uses a command line configuration interface.
-If you installed Flood via `npm`, you should be able to use `flood` or `npx flood` to launch Flood.
-If you compile Flood from source, you will be able to use `npm run start` to execute Flood.
+Flood uses a command line configuration interface.

 Run `flood --help`, `npx flood --help` or `npm run start -- --help` to get help about command line arguments.